Gwynne Shotwell: SpaceX

-Starlink

-In Ukraine
+Starlink use in Ukraine

-Following the 2022 invasion of Ukraine, Shotwell led negotiations with government agencies for requested Starlink satellite services in the country, which were at first donated by SpaceX.
-These arrangements were later formalized in a DoD contract to buy Starlink for Ukraine.
+Following the 2022 invasion of Ukraine, Shotwell led negotiations with Ukrainian government agencies for Starlink satellite services, which were at first donated by SpaceX.
+These arrangements were later formalized in a US Department of Defense contract to buy Starlink for Ukraine.
 Earlier, Shotwell had announced that her company took measures to prevent the use of Starlink to control combat drones.
-She stated Ukrainians had used the service in ways not part of the agreement, as she had accepted to donate Starlink satellite services for communications, defense and humanitarian purposes such as "ambulances, hospitals and mothers" but had not intended it to be weaponized for drone strikes.
+She stated Ukrainians had used the service in ways that were not part of the agreement; she had agreed to donate Starlink satellite services for communications, defense and humanitarian purposes such as "ambulances, hospitals and mothers", but had not intended it to be weaponized for drone strikes.

 Public outreach

-Shotwell gave a TEDx Talk at TEDxChapmanU in June 2013 on the importance of science, technology, engineering, and mathematics.
+Shotwell gave a TED talk at TEDxChapmanU in June 2013 on the importance of science, technology, engineering, and mathematics (STEM).
 She speaks regularly to business audiences and gave a talk for the "Captains of Industry" series at the Brent Scowcroft Center on International Security in June 2014 on private entrepreneurial accomplishments in advancing spaceflight technology.

 At the 2018 TED conference, Shotwell was interviewed by Chris Anderson about the future plans of SpaceX.

 At the Grace Hopper Celebration of Women in Computing on September 28, 2018, Shotwell's talk was titled "Launching Our Future" and she discussed her vision and advancements for aerospace technology, as well as why diversity and the inclusion of women are necessary to advance as a society.

 Personal life

-Shotwell is married to an engineer at NASA's Jet Propulsion Laboratory.
+Shotwell is married to Robert Shotwell, an engineer at NASA's Jet Propulsion Laboratory.
 She has two children from a previous marriage with Leon Gurevich.

-Shotwell owns a ranch in Hamilton County, Texas, near the SpaceX Rocket Development and Test Facility in McGregor, Texas which she considers to be her "home office."
+Shotwell owns a ranch in Texas, which she considers to be her "home office."